 To simplify deployment in Kubernetes, I created a Helm chart for Helm Cabin.
 I learned how to host a Helm repository with GitHub pages.
 Stay tuned for a blog post explaining how to do it and how to automate chart publishing with GitHub actions.

-Maybe, if I find the time, I will implement a similar, more extensive project for Helm 3 which got rid of Tiller.
+If I find the time, I will extend Helm Cabin with Helm 3 support.
 In conclusion, the outcome is nice considering the small amount of time invested.
 Hacktoberfest 2019 was a lot of fun and a great learning experience once again.